 When supplier audits are conducted, an organisation follows a procedure to consistently measure supplier quality and compliance.
 This is recorded in a supplier audit report.
 This report contains all the details of the audit, this includes:

 - Details of the factory, including the key team and location.

 - A summary of the audit results.

-- Key attention points that provide more details regardings the faults and general comments.
+- Key attention points provide more details regarding faults and general comments.

-- A full audit list that includes general information and all the detailed inspection findings that work in an ABC quality scale.
+- A full audit list includes general information and all the detailed inspection findings that work on an ABC quality scale.

-- Finally, a section for images taken whilst on location to provide evidence of any faults.
+- Finally, a section for images taken whilst on location provides evidence of any faults.

-If you would like to see an example of a supplier audit report to understand the format in more detail.
+If you want to see an example of a supplier audit report, understand the format in more detail.
 Click below to download our free example.

-We at HQTS provide a range of high quality supply chain innovations and solutions, including supplier audits.
+We at HQTS provide a range of high-quality supply chain innovations and solutions, including supplier audits.
 With over 25 years of experience within the quality control industry.
 We understand the importance of clear information for organisations to make valuable choices.
-Contact us to learn more about our supplier audit services and how we can help your organisation with their supply chain needs.
+We can help with a range of services, from PSI inspection services to audits and testing.
+Contact us to learn more about our supplier audit services and how we can help your organisation with its supply chain needs.